How the body

 Regulation of the acid-base balance is necessary to stabilise the pH of the blood.
 Many factors play a role here.
 The main factor regulating the acid-base balance is nutrients from our diet, and whether they are metabolised as acidic or alkaline.
 But also when we breathe or are physically active, acid is produced as a waste product of energy release in the cells and impacts the pH value of the blood.
 To avoid excess acidity overall, various regulation processes occur automatically in the body.

 The body’s regulation options

 The most important organs that regulate the acid-base balance are the kidneys and lungs.
-The kidneys are the only organ that can excrete acid from the body directly.
+The kidneys are the only organ that can directly excrete acid from the body.
 The lungs ensure stable pH values in the blood via respiration.
 The body can therefore regulate the acid-base balance by breathing out more carbon dioxide.

-If the buffer system is pushed to its limits and if the kidneys’ ability to excrete acid is exhausted, the body has to bring acid “out of circulation” to maintain optimal metabolic conditions.
-By storing acid in connective tissue – whose physical properties make it particularly well suited for this – the body can regulate acid-base balance.
-The blood’s pH is stabilised as a result.
+If the buffer system and if the kidneys’ ability to excrete acid are at its limits , the body has to bring acid “out of circulation” to maintain optimal metabolic conditions.
+By storing acid in connective tissue – whose physical properties make it particularly well suited for this – the body can stabilise acid-base balance. and thus the blood’s pH again.
 But the connective tissue’s ability to bind to water decreases.
 The supply of the trace element copper can contribute to maintaining normal connective tissue.

 Acid regulation through alkali in the bones